 6. Sheets & Giggles ($2.4M/year)

-Colin McIntosh (from Denver, Colorado, USA) started Sheets & Giggles about 5 years ago.
+Colin McIntosh (from Denver, Colorado, USA) started Sheets & Giggles over 5 years ago.

 I’m Colin McIntosh, Founder & CEO of Sheets & Giggles, a pun-based, eco-friendly bedding brand that launched in May 2018 on Indiegogo with our first product: lyocell bed sheets made from eucalyptus trees.